SFDO-Tooling/CumulusCI/docs/robot_new.rst

 The CumulusCI Library for Robot provides access to CumulusCI's functionality from inside a Robot test.
 The library is used to get credentials to a Salesforce org, and to run more complex automation to set up the test environment in the org.

 ..
-MIGHT NEED A FEW MORE DETAILS HERE
+MIGHT NEED A FEW MORE DETAILS HERE.
+DISCUSS WITH BRYAN.

 ..
 PAGEOBJECTS LIBRARY TO BE LINKED HERE???

 Robot Directory Structure
 -------------------------

+When you initialize a project with ``cci project init``, several folders are created specifically for Robot tests and resources.
+This is the folder structure.

+.. code-block:: console

+   ProjectName/
+   ├── robot
+   │   └── ProjectName
+   │       ├── doc
+   │       ├── resources
+   │       ├── results
+   │       └── tests

+Though the examples and exercies in this documentation will illustrate the use of most of these folders, see <link to ADVANCE ROBOT doc>_ for more details on each one.

+..
+CONFIRM BEFORE DELETION
+..
 The ``cci project init`` command creates a folder named ``robot`` at the root of your repository.
 Within that folder is a subfolder for your project Robot files.
 If your project depends on keywords from other projects, those keywords are stored in the ``robot`` folder under their own project name.

-.. code-block:: console
+.. .. code-block:: console
    MyProject/
    ├── robot
    │   └── MyProject